-On the Origin of the Harvard University Center for Italian Renaissance Studies
+On the Origin of Villa I Tatti: The Harvard University Center for Italian Renaissance Studies

 In 1900, the eminent historian and critic of late medieval and Renaissance art, Bernard Berenson, took up residence at Villa I Tatti.
 He continued to live there until his death in 1959.
 In his will, he bequeathed the estate, located on the outskirts of Florence, and his vast collection of books, photographs, and works of art to Harvard University, from which he had received an A.B. in 1887.